 - Schools with a similar percentage of disadvantaged pupils opens a popup .

 If there is no similar school within 75 miles that is substantially better performing, a better performing school outside of the similar schools grouping may be shown at the bottom of the page.
 This may not be possible if the school has very high attainment.
 For further details, see School performance tables: about the data opens in a new window

-As there is no better performing similar school in this group that is within 75 miles of the school that you're looking at, we've selected an additional school from within 75 miles that is better performing but isn't classed as a similar school based on pupils' achievement at key stage 2.
+As there is no better performing similar school in this group that is within 75 miles of the school that has been highlighted, we've selected an additional school outside of this radius.
+The method for selecting a school from outside this group is explained in the similar schools guidance.

 |HideShow sorting options Click to expand|